Tonedawg1/KH_Item_Tracker/README.md

 ---

 ## Example Picture
 This is just some of the things it has to offer!
+On the treasure chest pages, you can click on the pictures to enlarge them.
 <img width="4572" height="968" alt="example image" src="https://github.com/user-attachments/assets/6dfad7d3-5421-410f-85a8-c995c51b928c" />

 ---